Profiles of the Little Rock Nine who integrated Central High

 ERNEST GREEN

 Ernest Green was the first of the Little Rock Nine to earn a diploma at Central High School.
-He worked in public finance for Lehman Brothers in Washington and was listed in Black Enterprise's 2006 list of the "75 Most Powerful Blacks on Wall Street."
+He worked in public finance for Lehman Brothers in Washington and was listed in Black Enterprise Magazine's 2006 list of the "75 Most Powerful Blacks on Wall Street."

 Green has a bachelor's degree in social science and a master's in sociology from Michigan State University, plus honorary doctorates from Central State University, Michigan State and Tougaloo College.